How Long Does a Wire Transfer Take After Closing on a Home?

 Domestic vs. international

-International wire transfers typically take between one and five business days.
+International wire transfers typically take 1–5 business days.

 The wire transfer process at closing